collective/collective.editskinswitcher/README.txt

 What does it do?
 ----------------

 Let's say you have a Plone Site.
-I tested this with Plone 3.
-I see no reason why it should fail on Plone 2.5.
-Maybe it even works on a CMF site.
-Anyway, whatever site you have is available on two urls:
-``www.example.com`` and ``edit.example.com``.
-Some day you
+Anyway, whatever site you have is available on two urls: ``www.example.com`` and ``edit.example.com``.
-should ask your local Apache guru how he did that.
+Some day you should ask your local Apache guru how he did that.

 With ``collective.editskinswitcher`` installed (with the portal quick installer), visitors that go to the website with the url